-The NHS Choose and Book service is an excellent initiative that allows patients to choose where they receive their specialist treatment.
+NHS Choose and Book, also known as the NHS e-Referral Service, is an excellent initiative that allows patients to choose where they receive their specialist treatment.

 If you are referred to a consultant, the scheme gives you the right to choose your preferred hospital or clinic.
 This includes all of the NHS hospitals in England, as well as some independent hospitals that receive NHS funding, for example Goring Hall Hospital.
 You can also choose your consultant, as well as the date and time of your first appointment.

 NHS Choose and Book step-by-step

 The following steps apply to patients within West Sussex who are suffering from a musculoskeletal condition, for example painful bones, muscle or joints.

 - Before going to see your GP, you have the option to refer yourself to a physiotherapist for an NHS assessment and treatment.
 You don’t need a referral from your GP and you can contact your preferred physiotherapist directly to see if they provide NHS treatment.

 - Following physiotherapy, if your condition has not improved, you should then make an appointment to see your GP.

 - Your GP will review your condition and if necessary make a referral to the MSK (musculoskeletal) triage for an assessment with a senior physiotherapist.